dbernheisel/tiyd-rails-2015-08.github.io/during/week3.md

   * `t.references`
 * SQL
   * (Alternate between these questions together and PotD questions as student groups)
-  * Find all questions
+  * Find all people
-  * Find all yes/no questions (where)
+  * Find all people with a last name of "Smith" (where)
-  * Find the names of all yes/no questions (where, select)
+  * Find the first names of people with a last name of "Matthews" (where, select)
   * (First PotD question)
-  * Find the three answers which were given most recently (order, limit)
+  * Find the three people who were entered most recently (order, limit)
   * (Second PotD question)
-  * Find the number of answers for each question_id (group)
+  * Find the number of people who have each last name (group)
-  * Find the last time at which a question of each type was created (group)
+  * Find the last time at which a person with each last name was created (group, max)
   * (Third PotD question)
-  * Find the most common question type in a particular survey (given a survey_id) (group)
+  * OPTIONAL: Find the most common first name for people with the last name of "Smith" (group, where)
-  * (Fourth PotD question)
+  * OPTIONAL: (Fourth PotD question)
-  * Find all answers accompanied by question texts (join)
+  * Find all email addresses, and show their owners' names with them (join)
   * (Fifth PotD question)
-  * Find all authors and their survey names (left join)
+  * Find all people, and include all of their email addresses if they have them (left join)
-  * Find all authors who have never created a survey (left join, check for null)
+  * Find all people with no e-mail addresses (left join, check for null)
   * (Sixth PotD question)
+* ActiveRecord Methods which map to SQL clauses
+  * Relations
   * [XKCD on SQL Injection](https://xkcd.com/327/)

 #### Lecture Notes